Hero Background

 Whether you're looking to spruce up your forever home, increase your rental return on an investment property or even top up the value of a property before you sell, then you'll probably be considering a bathroom renovation.
 But first, before you undertake any work, you'll want to understand how much a bathroom renovation costs in Australia.

-As a rule of thumb, a budget bathroom renovation in a small bathroom can be as low as $5000 while a major renovation in a larger bathroom can cost $25,000 or more.
+As a rule of thumb, a budget bathroom renovation in a small bathroom can cost anywhere from $8000 while a major renovation in a larger bathroom can cost $35,000 or more.

 If you're looking to change a few cosmetic things in your bathroom (like fixtures, drawer and cupboard knobs etc) before putting it on the market, it could cost even less.
 However, keep in mind that a bathroom renovation (along with kitchens) is one of the most effective ways to increase the value of your property.